trex-paxos/trex-paxos-jvm/README.md

 This enables efficient streaming of only `accept` messages until a leader crashes or becomes network isolated.

-To replicate the state of any server we simple need to apply the same command at each server in the same order.
+To replicate the state of any server we simply need to apply the same stream of commands at each server in the same order.
 The paper states (p.
 8):

 > A simple way to implement a distributed system is as a collection of clients that issue commands to a central server.
 The server can be described as a deterministic state machine that performs client commands in some sequence.
 The state machine has a current state; it performs a step by taking as input a command and producing an output and a new state.